Tuoris/c_code/README.md

 **Tile cost**

-Calculate the total cost of tile it would take to cover a floor plan of width and height, using a cost entered by the user.
+Calculates the total cost of tile it would take to cover a floor plan of width and height, using a cost entered by the user.

+**Change return**

+Calculates change and prints how the number of quarters, dimes, nickels, pennies needed for the change